thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

         title: 'Navigate to "Credentials" tab, click on the "plus" icon in the top right corner of the table;'
     1:
         image: /images/mqtt-broker/user-guide/integrations/how-to-connect-tbqm-to-thingsboard/tbmq-add-client-credentials-2-pe.png
         title: 'Input client credentials name, select client type.
 Enable "Basic" authentication type and input "Username" and "Password" with chosen values.
-For example, use username and password values respectively.
+For example, use `tb-pe` value for Username and `secret` for Password fields.
 Click "Add" to save credentials;'
     2:
         image: /images/mqtt-broker/user-guide/integrations/how-to-connect-tbqm-to-thingsboard/tbmq-add-client-credentials-3-pe.png
         title: 'New client credentials is created.'